 Click Done, then Submit request.

-If you're unable to increase your node quota to your desired limit, click apply for higher quota.
+If you're unable to increase your node limit to your desired limit manually, click apply for higher quota.
 Fill out the form to submit a request to the Spanner team.
 You will receive a response within 48 hours of your request.

 |Nodes per instance configuration||